Mohammedhussingh/catBoost/eval_metrics.md

 # Data Features:
 A total of 10,684 data records have been cleaned of outliers, and there are no missing or non-values, with 18 features( 5 engineerd):

 1. **Price(Target)**: The dependent variable you're trying to predict, representing the cost of a property.

 2. **Bedrooms**: The number of bedrooms in the property.
 More bedrooms typically correlate with higher property prices.

 3. **Living_Area**: The size of the living space in the property (e.g., square meters).
 Larger living areas generally increase property price.

 4. **Is_Equiped_Kitchen**: A binary feature indicating whether the property has an equipped kitchen.
 Properties with an equipped kitchen can be valued higher.

 5. **Terrace**: A binary feature indicating if the property has a terrace.
 This can add value, depending on the property location.

 6. **Garden**: A binary feature indicating the presence of a garden.
 Similar to terrace, gardens can increase a property’s value.

 7. **State**: Refers to the condition of the property (e.g., new, refurbished, or old).
 The state of the property influences its market price.

 8. **Facades**: The number of building facades or exterior walls.
 More facades could indicate a larger or more aesthetically desirable property.

 9. **Locality_encoded**: A numerical encoding of the property’s locality, which helps represent the location's impact on the price.

 10. **Type_encoded**: Encodes the property type (e.g., apartment, house), which can significantly affect its price.

 11. **SubType_encoded**: Encodes the specific subtype of the property (e.g., duplex, penthouse), which also influences pricing.

 12. **Prov_encoded**: Encodes the province or region within a country where the property is located, which may influence the price due to local economic conditions.

 13. **Region_encoded**: Similar to the province but might refer to a larger geographical area (e.g., urban vs rural).

 14. **Is_On_Coast**(engineerd):: A binary feature indicating whether the property is located on the coast.
 Coastal properties often have higher prices due to location desirability.

 15. **GDP**(engineerd):: The Gross Domestic Product of the province, reflecting the overall economic health of the place, which could influence property prices.

 16. **Avg_rent**(engineerd): The average rental price in the area.
 Higher average rents typically indicate higher property values .

 17. **Avg price**(engineerd):: The average price of properties in the locality or region.
 It gives a reference for pricing trends (obtained from an external source, not from the data itself).

-    18. **Bedrooms_per_area**(engineerd):: The ratio of the number of bedrooms to the living area, which can affect property price by indicating space efficiency.
+18. **Bedrooms_per_area**(engineerd): The ratio of the number of bedrooms to the living area, which can affect property price by indicating space efficiency.